-5 Things You Should Never Do After 5 P.M.
+5 Things You Should Not Do After 5 P.M.
 If You're Trying to Lose Weight, According to a Dietitian

-Don't worry, we aren't going to tell you to stop eating after 5 p.m.
-However, you might be doing some things from the time you log off work until you hit the hay that are preventing you from seeing the scale move.
-While a small, sustainable calorie deficit is needed for weight loss, emerging research on circadian rhythms, timing of meals and intermittent fasting shows that when you eat may be just as important as what you eat.
+Don't worry; we aren't going to tell you to stop eating after 5 p.m.
+However, you might be doing some things, from the time you log off work until you hit the hay, that are preventing you from losing weight.
+While a small, sustainable calorie deficit is needed for weight loss, emerging research on circadian rhythms, the timing of meals and intermittent fasting shows that when you eat may be just as important as what you eat.

 From mindless eating to staying up too late, here are five things you should never do after 5 p.m. if you're trying to lose weight, according to dietitians.

 1. Bingeing at the End of the Day

 Do you have insatiable hunger in the evenings that leads to eating everything in sight?
 Maybe it's a cheese board at happy hour or a pint of ice cream before bed.
 First of all, you aren't alone.
 Second, nixing this habit is easier than you think.
 Going on diets has conditioned you to "eat less."
 Therefore, you probably are not eating enough during the day, which backfires at night, leading you to overeat.

 To prevent bingeing in the evenings, "Make sure you are making the time to eat enough to meet your needs throughout the day," says Nicole Stefanow, M.S., RDN, a culinary nutritionist from the greater New York City area.
 "This way, you aren't feeling ravenous come clock out.
 When we let ourselves get too hungry, we are more likely to overeat before our bodies know we are full," Stefanow says.